HarryAllen1/tsa-grouping-thing/docs/admin/members.md

 - Modifying a member's information
 - Registering member's for the January Qualifier and State conference

+## Those buttons at the top

+### Expand all events

+By default, there is a collapsible which hides members' events to avoid the page becoming to long.
+Sometimes you just need to scroll through them uninterrupted, so click this button to expand every members' events.

+### Download

+This downloads a .csv file (basically a simple spreadsheet) which is used for uploading members to TSA Nationals (which you must do at the start of every school year before any state-level registration).
+See the [registration page](./registration.md#assisted) for more information.

 ## Random Switch

 This switch can be used for whatever you like -- use it for keeping track of who you registered, who paid their fees, or whatever else.